WakiMak/trentent.github.io-forked/_posts/2010-12-01-dataram-ramdisk-review.md

 </div>

 <div>
   With that said, my current theoretical maximum speed my RAM should be able to operate at is 19200MB/s.
-I&#8217;m going to test my RAM first to gauge it&#8217;s maximum speed, then test the RAM Disk to see if it matches up.
+I'm going to test my RAM first to gauge it's maximum speed, then test the RAM Disk to see if it matches up.
 </div>

 <div>